ogiewon/Hubitat/Drivers/logitech-harmony-hub-parent.src/README.md

 - Look at Live Logs (or Past Logs if you didn't have a tab open when you clicked SAVE)
 - You should see all of the Child Devices created for your Logitech Harmony Hub
 - You can now add these devices to the Hubitat Dashboard, use them in Rules, etc...
+- After the initial connection to the HArmony Hub is verified, Select a "Default Activity" that you can use via the Parent's Switch Capability and click SAVE.
 - Clicking "Refresh" in the parent device will simply cause a synchronization between your Harmony Hub and your Hubitat Hub's Chile Activity Switches.
 This should not be necessary very often as this driver supports INSTANT STATUS UPDATES! :)

 **Very basic VolumeUP, VolumeDown, and Mute Support**